Sech299/Bank-App/README.md

 Alonge Blessing -created code for deposit method for the Current Account

-Natasha		- created code to set limit for withdrawal for the savings account
+Garkida Natasha Boma -created code to set limit for withdrawal for the savings account